 - Articulate your mantra plainly and unmistakably and with no mix-ups—regardless of whether you are reciting quietly.
 On the off chance that you commit an error rehash the mantra.

 - Try not to rehearse Japa briskly or indiscreetly.
-Do it gradually and carefully with inclination, centre, and thus determined commitment.
+Do it gradually and carefully with inclination, center, and thus determined commitment.

-- You have to practice the Japa Meditation or Mantra Meditation with your eye closed or with a delicate look
+- You have to practice the Japa Meditation or Mantra Meditation with your eyes closed or with a delicate look

-- If you sniffle, yawn, hack, or discharge gas during Japa meditation, it will consider pollution, and you should begin once again with another round of Japa Meditation.
+- If you sniffle, yawn, hack, or discharge gas during Japa meditation, it will be considered pollution, and you should begin once again with another round of Japa Meditation.

 - After vocalizing each mantra, move to the next bead to repeat the mantra.